 - Require that the creditor pay the servicemember the difference between the car’s value and the debt balance.
-This is called an equity payment.

 - Repossession for breach of auto lease – The SCRA prevents contract termination due to nonpayment or breach without a court order.
-If servicemembers can demonstrate their active military status compliance with the terms of the contract is impossible, the court may order a stay.
+If servicemembers can demonstrate that their active military status compliance with the terms of the contract is impossible, the court may order a stay.

-Penalties for Violation of the SCRA
+Penalties for SCRA Violations

-Business owners and managers must regularly determine which of its customers have active military status.
-The Servicemembers Civil Relief Act Centralized Verification Service can help to make this process easier by streamlining search functions and providing helpful resources.
+Business owners and managers must regularly determine which of its customers has active military status.
+The Servicemembers Civil Relief Act Centralized Verification Service can help make this process easier by streamlining search functions and providing helpful resources.

 If you’re in the auto lending industry, rely on the SCRACVS for all your military status verifications.